a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-11-10-quick-assembler.md

 since even several such files are capable of breeding include loops.
 It could be tempting to use this mechanism for directly substituting code, but it is better not to do so since it would require overcomplicated and error-prone loop detection mechanism.
-It is much beter to rely on macro definitions for this job.
+It is much better to rely on macro definitions for this job.

 Macro definition could look like this: